Course Catalog

 5 units

 Provides an introduction to social psychology, focusing on empirical and theoretical developments related to social justice and group and intergroup dynamics.
 Topics include: prejudice and discrimination, power, collective action, and psychology's relationship to social policy.
-(Formerly Proseminar: Groups in Society.)
-Enrollment restricted to psychology graduate students.
+Enrollment is restricted to psychology graduate students.
 Undergraduates planning graduate work in social psychology may enroll with permission of instructor.
 Enrollment limited to 20.

 PSYC 213